Get the Internet on your TV: Chromecast, Roku and Apple TV

-If you are interested in getting one of these boxes, my recommendation is Apple TV for those who own other Apple products, and Roku for those who don't own any other Apple products.
-I personally own both.
+If you are interested in getting one of these boxes, my recommendation is Apple TV for those who have a lot of iTunes content, Roku for those with older tube-type TV's with no HDMI input, and Chromecast for everyone else.

 Note that recent TVs and DVD players are coming with streaming functionality built-in, so look for that.
 It's like getting one of these boxes included in the TV.
 Also, if you have an XBox 360, Sony PS3 or Nintendo Wii, you can subscribe to Netflix.
 If you have an XBox, you'll need a XBox Live Gold account to do so.